 GTA 5 is vast.
 There are hundreds of activities to do in the citiy and the arid countryside to the north that are entirely separate from GTA 5's main story.
-Some are game-changing, like the superpowers you can enable using cheats.
+Some are game-changing, like the superpowers you can enable using GTA 5 cheats (opens in new tab).
 Others, like the ability to pratfall in the middle of a jump, are small, but allow for hours of quality NPC trolling.
 We've rounded up 20 favourites that you might enjoy.

 GTA 5's cheats have made it to PC.
 These modifiers—activated by typing a code into the console summoned by the tilde key—can enable invincibility (PAIN-KILLER), let you spawn miles above the ground (SKYFALL), make your punches explosive (HOTHANDS) and let you aim in slow motion (DEADEYE).
 Alternatively, raise your wanted level to quickly start a car chase (FUGITIVE) and then activate fast running (CATCH ME) to help your escape.

 Activating cheats disables achievements for the session, and they can't be activated in missions, but otherwise you're not punished for going nuts with console commands whenever the urge strikes.

 Find a jerrycan or buy one from an Ammu-Nation store for $25, and you can pour the flammable fluid as you please, possibly spelling your name if you’re the creative type.
 To ignite the fuel, you can shoot it, throw a Molotov at it, or even use the backfire from your car’s exhaust.
 Why not lay a trail to a petrol pump and blow the station sky-high?
 Just remember: cool guys don’t look at explosions.